M4URIC3-afk/Job_Offer_Scraping/Readme.md

 It is currently set up for job offers written in French or English.
 Also, it is currently set up to use Mozilla Firefox as a browser (in order to scroll through the page).

-See 'Main.ipynb' for detailed presentation.
+See [Main.ipynb](https://github.com/crish1eev1/Job_Offer_Scraping/blob/master/Main.ipynb) for detailed presentation.

 ## Description
 I'm currently retraining to become a Data specialist.
-Since I will soon be looking for a job, I thought I should define what are the most in-demand programming languages and dashboarding tools.
+Since I will soon be looking for a job, I thought I should define what are the most in-demand programming languages and dashboarding tools in the job market.
 And could use python to do that.

 ## Technology